element-hq/element-web/README.md

    addresses) to matrix IDs: see http://matrix.org/docs/spec/identity_service/unstable.html for more details.
 Currently the only public matrix identity servers are https://matrix.org and https://vector.im.
 In future identity servers will be decentralised.
+1. `roomDirectory`: config for the public room directory.
+This section encodes behaviour on the room directory screen for filtering the list by server / network type and joining third party networks.
+This config section will disappear once APIs are available to get this information for home servers.
+This section is optional.
+1. `roomDirectory.servers`: List of other Home Servers' directories to include in the drop down list.
+Optional.
+1. `roomDirectory.serverConfig`: Config for each server in `roomDirectory.servers`.
+Optional.
+1. `roomDirectory.serverConfig.<server_name>.networks`: List of networks (named
+   in `roomDirectory.networks`) to include for this server.
+Optional.
+1. `roomDirectory.networks`: config for each network type.
+Optional.
+1. `roomDirectory.<network_type>.name`: Human-readable name for the network.
+Required.
+1. `roomDirectory.<network_type>.protocol`: Protocol as given by the server in `/_matrix/client/unstable/thirdparty/protocolss` response.
+Required to be able to join this type of third party network.
+1. `roomDirectory.<network_type>.domain`: Domain as given by the server in `/_matrix/client/unstable/thirdparty/protocols` response, if present.
+Required to be able to join this type of third party network, if present in `thirdparty/protocols`.
+1. `roomDirectory.<network_type>.portalRoomPattern`: Regular expression matching aliases
+   for portal rooms to locations on this network.
+Required.
+1. `roomDirectory.<network_type>.icon`: URL to an icon to be displayed for this network.
+Required.
+1. `roomDirectory.<network_type>.example`: Textual example of a location on this network, eg. '#channel' for an IRC network.
+Optional.
+1. `roomDirectory.<network_type>.nativePattern`: Regular expression that matches a valid location on this network.
+This is used as a hint to the user to indicate when a valid location has been entered so it's not necessary for this to be exactly correct.
+Optional.

 Running as a Desktop app
 ========================